MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

       { 50.0,  198 }

 ```
 The values are relative E distances and feed rates in mm/m.
-The defaults are based on the nozzle to extruder gear distance of a Prusa MK3 extruder, so if required you have to modifiy those to your extruder/hotend setup accordingly.
+The defaults are based on the nozzle to extruder gear distance of a Průša MK3 extruder, so if required you have to modify those to your extruder/hotend setup accordingly.

 #### Unload filament

-To unload filament using the LCD menu a generic ramming sequence will be exectued before the MMU2 will retract the filament.
+To unload filament using the LCD menu a generic ramming sequence will be executed before the MMU2 will retract the filament.
 The steps to do so are defined using

 ```cpp
     #define MMU2_RAMMING_SEQUENCE \